 Sexual misconduct in the yoga community isn’t new.
 But the evolving #metoo and #timesup movements have brought to light the magnitude of the problem for women from all walks of life — including within the yoga world.
 (Rachel Brathen collected more than 300 of them last year).
-It’s opened an important dialogue about how to put an end to sexual misconduct and other abuses of power within the yoga community.
+It’s opened an important dialogue about how to put an end to sexual abuse, misconduct, and other abuses of power within the yoga community.

 There are a few thoughtful yoga teachers leading the way, and I talked with two of them in this week’s episode: Judith Hanson Lasater and Mary Taylor.